tpaschalis/patron/docs/other/CLI.md

 # CLI

-The framework supplies a cli in order to simplify repository generation with the following features:
+The framework supplies a CLI in order to simplify repository generation with the following features:

 - git repository creation
 - cmd folder and main.go creation with build version support (`go build -ldflags '-X main.version=1.0.0' main.go`)